Ringobot/ringo/src/Ringo.Bot.Net/README.md

    played last
 1. ✅ `start` alias for `play`
 1. ✅ `@ringo play Johnny Cash #RIPJohnnyCash`
+1. ✅ If no active device, click button to open player
 1. `@ringo join @Daniel2`
-1. If no active device, click button to start player
 1. RULE: If @Daniel2 is now playing a different playlist (and no station), join and create station
 1. join any other user to sync
 1. `start #MerryChristmas`